LIST: States that have issued stay-at-home orders during the coronavirus pandemic

 Gov. John Carney has issued a stay-at-home order due to the coronavirus pandemic, according to Delaware Public Media.

-The order goes into effect Tuesday morning.
+The order went into effect earlier this week.
 It requires all non-essential businesses to close.

 Hawaii